gitawego/work-note/togaf/note.md

   - `Architecture Contract` is signed in `phase G`.
 - Architecture Definition Document
   - The deliverable container for the core architectural artifacts created during a project and for important related information.
 The Architecture Definition Document spans all architecture domains (business, data, application, and technology) and also examines all relevant states of the architecture (baseline, transition, and target).
+  - A description to communicate the intent of the architect
 - **Principles**:
   - `Control Technical Diversity`: reducing costs
   - `Interoperability`: optimizing resources